Common Questions: Naturopathic Physicians

 Q: When do I need to renew my license?

 A: Every licensee must renew his or her license by December 15 every year.
-A renewal form, which must be completed and returned with the appropriate fees and documentation each year, is mailed to the most current address in the database by November 1.
-If we have a current email address on file, you may be notified by email.
+A renewal form, which must be completed and returned with the appropriate fees and documentation each year, is emailed to the most current email address in the database by November 1.
 See OAR 850-040-0210 for renewal requirements.

 Q: Do I have to do continuing education every year for my renewal?